 The Marriott Bonvoy Bevy American Express Card vs. The Marriott Bonvoy Brilliant American Express Card

 Frequent Marriott guests willing to pay for a little more luxury may prefer the Marriott Bonvoy Brilliant American Express® Card.
 Among the Marriott Bonvoy cards, this card has the highest annual fee of $650, but has top-notch perks not available on the other cards.
-It also offers Platinum Elite status plus Priority PassTM Select membership that provides access to more than 1,200 airport lounges (registration required), while the Bevy only comes with lower-tier Gold Elite status.
+It also offers Platinum Elite status plus Priority PassTM Select membership that provides unlimited airport lounge visits to over 1,200 lounges (registration required), while the Bevy only comes with lower-tier Gold Elite status.

 With this card, you’ll earn 6X Marriott Bonvoy points for every dollar you spend at participating hotels in the Marriott Bonvoy® program, 3X Marriott Bonvoy points for every dollar spent at restaurants and on flights booked directly with airlines, plus 2X Marriott Bonvoy points for every dollar spent on all other purchases.